OISF/suricata/doc/userguide/rules/app-layer.rst

     app-layer-protocol:!http,final;
     app-layer-protocol:http,to_server; app-layer-protocol:tls,to_client;
     app-layer-protocol:http2,final; app-layer-protocol:http1,original;
+    app-layer-protocol:unknown;

 A special value 'failed' can be used for matching on flows in which protocol detection failed.
 This can happen if Suricata doesn't know the protocol or when certain 'bail out' conditions happen.

+A special value 'unknown' can be used to match on a protocol being not yet known.
+It can not be negated.

 The different modes are
 * direction : protocol recognized on the direction of the current packet